Florida Boating Safety Act of 2022 (SB 606), Effective as of Jan. 1, 2023

 The Boatsetter team is already hard at work compiling support guidelines for boat rental operators that will detail the specific requirements and a list of action items necessary to comply with SB 606.
 Our goal is to proactively support our peer-to-peer owners and commercial operators by making this process as easy as possible to prepare for a great year of boating in 2023.

-Boatsetter is building a dynamic check-in and check-out that will be applicable to all FL bookings.
-We’re doing the heavy lifting so you can easily meet all safety requirements needed for your bookings to stay compliant with SB 606.
-We’ll route you automatically through to the correct check-in and check-out process each time.
-We’ll let you know once this update is live!
+Boatsetter has built a dynamic check-in and check-out that will be applicable to all FL bookings.
+Our enhanced check-in/check-out system will help you to meet all safety requirements needed for your bookings to follow SB 606 specificities.

-Note: Completing check-in and check-out will be legally required by FL law.
+Note: Completing check-in and check-out is legally required by FL law.